RonIovine/pshell/README.md

 `$ make install local=y`

 This will compile all the C and Go code and run the above `install.sh` script for a local install.
-Note, to build all the Go code you must have the Go compiler installed on your host.
+Note, to build the C code, you must have the `g++` compiler installed on your host, to build the Go code, you must have the `go` compiler installed on your host.

 <a name="documentation"></a>
 ### Documentation